kbyph/kbyph/README.md

 ### Hello, my name is Kobe Pho!

-I am a Front End Developer that's passionate about expressing creativity through design and user interfaces.
+I'm a Front End Developer driven by a passion for unleashing creativity through innovative design and user interfaces.

 ## Technologies